Bormaniii/FirstGame/README.md

-# JavaApplication002
+# FirstGame
-First upload of code
+added basic idea of game

-This app is to just learn.
-Nothing special here.
+in future with gui